keeganskeate/etch/etch_mobility/static/etch_mobility/docs/terms_of_service.md

 # Terms of Service

-The Keegan Skeate Website (the "Website") is hosted by Google.
+The ETCH Mobility Website (the "Website") is hosted with Firebase Hosting.

-The Keegan Skeate name and the Keegan Skeate Logo are copyright © 2020 Keegan Skeate and are not included within the assets licensed under the GPL v3 or Free Art licenses.
+The name ETCH, J-Box, and Mi Ch@rge C@r Sh@re are copyright © 2020 Jeff and are not included within the assets licensed under the [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) or [Free Art](https://artlibre.org/licence/lal/en/) licenses.
+The ETCH mobility logo is copyright © 2020 Keegan Skeate and is licensed under the [Free Art](https://artlibre.org/licence/lal/en/) license.